 What is digital (web) accessibility?

-When all users can equally access the information and functionality of a website or any type of digital content, they are considered universally accessible.
-Many websites are difficult or impossible to use for some people with disabilities because the website presents barriers to universal access.
+When all users can equally access the information and functionality of a website or any type of digital content, these are considered accessible.
+Many websites are difficult or impossible to use for some people because the website presents barriers to universal access.
 This is often a result of creating content or developing websites without taking all users into consideration.

 Example 1: Jessica does not have the ability to use a mouse due to a traumatic brain injury that affects motor function.
 In order for her to use a website, it should be easy to navigate with just a keyboard.